 Please note: Not all of the field training instructors accept foreign (non-Polish speaking) students due to various reasons.
 This decision, because of very specific character of the field training and safety reasons, is always left to their discretion.
 Students of BA and MA English Programmes with good command of Polish may register for the surveys and excavations appearing also in the Polish version of the website (after contact and acceptance from the Instructor).
 This is why the field training offer differs on the Polish and English versions of the website.

-3) In order to receive a grade for participation in the excavations required by the study programme, every Participant should be inscribed in USOS and fill out Assessment Excavations ENG together with the Instructor.
+3) In order to receive a grade for participation in the excavations required by the study programme, every Participant should be inscribed in USOS and fill out FIELD training form_EN together with the Instructor.
 This document includes some basic info on the site and lists all required activities and grades to be obtained by the Participant.

 4) Additionally, by the end of the field walking survey or excavations, all the Participants should evaluate them, just as Students evaluate every class they take.
-The evaluation documents are here: SURVEY and EXCAVATlONS and the rules specifying how the evaluation procedure should be implemented (for Instructors) here in Polish: procedura oceny zajęć .
+The evaluation documents are here: Evaluation sheet of excavation field training and Evaluation sheet of field survey training and the rules specifying how the evaluation procedure should be implemented (for Instructors) here in Polish: procedura oceny zajęć .

-Both documents should be delivered to the Faculty Office for Students before the end of the academic year.
+Both documents should be delivered via email to the address: firstname.lastname@example.org by one of the students or in paper to the vice-Dean of the students’ affairs before the end of the academic year.

-For information on the field training contact either the Instructor or the Coordinator of field training – Dr. Marcin Matera
+For information on the field training contact either the Head of Archaeology (Studies in English) or vice-Dean for students’ affairs.

 Field walking survey -“powierzchniówki”- is compulsory field training for all students of undergraduate and Master’s degree programmes.
 It consists of 30 hrs of classes, cumulated in one week, and usually takes place in the second year of both undergraduate and graduate studies.